confluentinc/confluent-cli/README.md

 ![Release](release.svg)
 [![codecov](https://codecov.io/gh/confluentinc/cli/branch/master/graph/badge.svg?token=67t1cdciLU)](https://codecov.io/gh/confluentinc/cli)

-This is the v2 Confluent Cloud CLI.
-It also serves as the backbone for the Confluent "Converged CLI" efforts.
+This is the v2 Confluent *Cloud CLI*.
+It also serves as the backbone for the Confluent "*Converged CLI*" efforts.
+In particular, the repository also contains all of the code for the on-prem "*Confluent CLI*", which is also built as part of the repo's build process.

 ## Install